 On March 27, 2015, MRI entered into the LSSVCF transfer payment agreement with OCGC to establish and invest in a new Ontario life sciences seed venture capital fund.
 The size of the proposed fund is up to \$30 million with capital commitments from the Government of Ontario, hospital foundations and the private sector.

-For the year ended March 31, 2015, the Corporation met the terms and conditions of the LSSVCF transfer payment agreement for MRI to disburse the entire \$10 million funding obligation, which was subsequently received after year-end (2014 - \$nil).
+As at March 31, 2015, the Corporation met the terms and conditions of the LSSVCF transfer payment agreement for MRI to disburse the entire \$10 million funding obligation which was subsequently received.